JalalSayed1/DSP-Fourier-Transform/README.md

 In conclusion this assignment successfully demonstrated the use of Scipy and Numpy Python libraries to do audio signal processing on two sound waves.

-In Figure 2 below, for the frequency spectrum of both sound the frequency amplitudes have shifted for different audio processing.
-In noise removal (sound damping) the amplitude in dB becomes more negative, whereas for boosting (sound enhancement) the amplitude is higher value.
+In Figure 2 below, we present the time-domain representations of both the original and processed audio signals.
+While the processed data exhibits increased amplitudes to enhance volume, noise filtering has attenuated certain peaks.
+Despite these modifications, the overall duration and pattern remain consistent, indicating no evidence of audio signal clipping.

 ![Time domain of sound2 wav before and after noise removal](https://github.com/JalalSayed1/DSP-Fourier-Transform/assets/92950538/f9cc72a6-86ba-418d-b421-956e573a417b)
 ![Time domain of sound1 wav before and after noise removal](https://github.com/JalalSayed1/DSP-Fourier-Transform/assets/92950538/6f5399cd-0361-417c-bce0-1fb35e472605)